openstack-archive/congress-specs/specs/kilo/action-execution-interface.rst

 =======

 - Unit tests that ensure a call to DseRuntime.execute() invokes the appropriate ExecutionDriver.execute().

 - Tempest tests that invoke execute() and ensure the proper change actually happens.

-Documentation Impact
+Documentation impact
 ====================

 Need to add description of actions and action format to docs, along with